 Item Time Agenda Item Lead 1.
 13:30 Chair's Introduction and Report on any Chair's Action Chair 2.
 Apologies for Absence Chair 3.
-Declarations of Interest To declare any interests specific to agenda items.
+Declarations of Interest Chair To declare any interests specific to agenda items.
 Declarations made by members of the Primary Care Committee are listed in the ICB's Register of Interests.
-For Noting Chair 4.
+For Noting 4.
 Review of Minutes and Action Log from the March 2024 meeting For Approval Chair 5.
-Forward Planner For Noting Service Development SP 6.
-13:40 Holt Medical Practice - Application to Close Blakeney Branch Surgery For Approval Item format: • Presentation of report • Clarification questions from committee • Questions from members of the public • Committee discussion and decision SP 7.
-14:35 The Norfolk & Waveney Long Term Dental Plan For Approval Any Other Business FT 8.
-14:50 Questions from Members of the Public Chair Date, time and venue of next meeting Tuesday 11 June 2024 13:30 - 16:30 - ICB PCCC To be held by videoconference and You Tube Any queries or items for the next agenda please contact: http For a link to the meeting in real-time, please click here.
-Glossary of Terms s://improvinglivesnw.org.uk/about-us/website-glossary-of-te rms/
+Forward Planner For Noting SP Service Development 6.
+13:40 Holt Medical Practice - Application to Close Blakeney Branch Surgery Restricted papers will be published on the ICB website on 30 April with full papers published on 3 May after the pre-election period has concluded For Approval SP Item format: Presentation of report Clarification questions from committee Questions from members of the public Committee discussion and decision 7.
+14:35 The Norfolk & Waveney Long Term Dental Plan Papers will be published on the ICB website on 3 May after the pre- election period has concluded For Approval FT 8.
+14:50 Any Other Business Questions from Members of the Public Chair 14.50 Date, time and venue of next meeting Tuesday 11 June 2024 13:30 - 16:30 - ICB PCCC To be held by videoconference and You Tube Gilali Any queries or items for the next agenda please contact: sarah.webb7@nhs.net Questions are welcomed from members of the public.
+Please send by email: nwicb.contactus@nhs.net For a link to the meeting in real-time, please click here . http Glossary of Terms s://improvinglivesnw.org.uk/about-us/website-glossary-of-ter ms/